 From this trail, you can also access a trail to the nearby Lake of Two Rivers Store and Café, run by Algonquin Outfitters.
 Selling produce and groceries, fishing and camping supplies and serving a wide variety of food and beverages, riders can also rent bikes from Algonquin Outfitters’ fleet.
 Available for rent are cruiser and mountain bikes, plus fat bikes and even bike strollers and trailers to accommodate the entire family.

 The Old Railway Bike Trail follows the abandoned bed of the historic Ottawa, Arnprior, and Parry Sound Railway, the same railway that the Seguin Trail in the Almaguin Highlands follows.
 The Algonquin portion of the trail was decommissioned in 1959 and the tracks were later removed to create the modern route.
 Having started its life as a rail bed, today’s trail is relatively flat and hard packed.
 This makes the cycling extremely accessible to riders of all ages and abilities.
-The trail winds through a mixture of vast, open fields, travels through densely wooded forest, skirting the shores of several of the park’s beautiful lakes.
+The trail winds through a mixture of vast, open fields and travels through densely wooded forest, skirting the shores of several of the park’s beautiful lakes.

 Having only one vehicle, Rob and I were forced to follow a there and back route that traversed the length of the trail.
 This created what we decided to view as a warm up ride before we hit the more strenuous riding of the Minnesing Trail.